Simon3FourStudios/Simon3FourStudios.github.io/_posts/2020-01-23-xamarin-forms-shell.md

 We'll now add a flyout menu and use that to switch between pages.

-In AppShell.xaml, find the <TabBar>  section:
+In AppShell.xaml, find the &lt;TabBar&gt; section:

 {% highlight xml %}
 {% raw %}
 <TabBar>